 Supply Chain Planning: What, Why and How

-- Absence of a comprehensive plan can expose a business to risk
+- The absence of a comprehensive plan can expose a business to risk

-- Supply chain planning helps fulfil real-time demand commitments
+- Supply chain planning helps fulfill real-time demand commitments

 - It also enhances efficiency and brings down operating costs